rustyeddy/rustyeddy.com/content/notes/iot-gateway-mqtt.md

 with one or more sensors.
 The data is reformatted and stored as a _time-series_ in RAM.

-Now it is time build our REST API get the data out of the _MQTT Gateway_.
+Now it is time build our REST API to get the data out of the _IoT Gateway_.

 In this next article we are going to import Go's builtin